The modern corporate travel manager guide

 2. Become a master communicator

 Communication skills are vital for corporate travel managers.
 You need to be the biggest and best advocate of your travel policy for employees and everything it’s aiming to achieve.
 You’ll need to do this with staff members at all levels of your company.
-Furthermore, you’re their point of contact before, during, and after their trip and can have a big impact on improving their travel experience.
+Furthermore, you’re their point of contact before, during, and after their trip—and can have a big impact on improving their travel experience.

 3. Think strategically

 As we mentioned earlier, a good corporate travel manager is a strategic asset to any company.
 You’ll need to have an eye for data and the frame of mind to use that data to fine-tune your travel policies and practices.
-Be on the lookout for new ways to streamline your administrative processes in order to save your organization time and money and by improving the lives of your business travelers.
+Be on the lookout for new ways to streamline your administrative processes in order to save your organization time and money and improve the lives of your business travelers.

 4. Be well-organized

-As a corporate travel manager, you’ve got a lot on your plate and you need to have a clear view of it all at the snap of a finger.
-This is especially true when you’ve got staff members booking, traveling, and returning from trips simultaneously.
 You need to possess great organizational skills and you need the right tools to help you do this.
-The best corporate travel managers use solutions like TravelPerk that give them full control and visibility of every aspect of their company’s business travel from expense tracking, obtaining actionable insights, and streamlined corporate travel management workflows.
+The best corporate travel managers use solutions like TravelPerk that give them full control and visibility of every aspect of their company’s business travel, including expense tracking, obtaining actionable insights, and streamlining corporate travel management workflows.

-We value the opinion of our customers, and so we asked Natalie Marcantonio, office manager from Quadmark what the key challenges are to becoming a corporate travel manager.
+We value the opinion of our customers, and so we asked Natalie Marcantonio, Office Manager from Quadmark, what the key challenges are to becoming a corporate travel manager.
 Check out what she said!

 "I have realized that employees can be difficult and sometimes rude, mostly down to their impatience.
 It can be difficult to see colleagues behave in this way, but I always try to explain in a reflective way following on why the issues may have occurred.
 It's also crucial to give your team autonomy in their bookings but be on hand to support their needs if necessary."
 (Natalie Marcantonio, Office Manager, Quadmark)